fossabot/vesper/README.md

 ### Scheduling

 Scheduling can be viewed as the process of multiplexing the CPU resource between computational tasks.
 The schedulable entity of an operating system often places constraints both on the scheduling algorithms which may be employed and the functionality provided to the application.
 The recent gain in popularity of multi-threaded programming due to languages such as Modula-3 [Nelson 91] has led many operating system designers to provide kernel-level thread support mechanisms [Accetta 86, Rozier 90].
 The kernel therefore schedules threads rather than processes.
 Whilst this reduces the functionality required in applications and usually results in more efficient processor context-switches, the necessary thread scheduling policy decisions must also be migrated into the kernel.
 As pointed out in [Barham 96], this is highly undesirable.

+The desire to move such decisions out of the kernel make interesting variants where actual scheduling is performed by the user-level domain scheduler upon an **upcall** from the kernel.
+TBD

 ## Real Time